Palm wine: Indonesia and Malaysia

-Tuak, which can refer to both palm wine and rice wine, is imbibed in Sumatra, Sulawesi, Kalimantan and Bali of Indonesia and parts of Malaysia such as Sabah and Sarawak in East Malaysia.
-The beverage is a popular drink among the Kadazan-Dusun, Ibans and the Dayaks during the Gawai and Kaamatan festivals, weddings, hosting of guests and other special occasions.
-The Batak people of North Sumatra also consume palm wine, with the palm sap is mixed with raru bark to make Tuak.
+Tuak, which can refer to both palm wine and rice wine, is imbibed in Sumatra, Sulawesi, Kalimantan, and Bali of Indonesia and parts of Malaysia such as Sabah and Sarawak in East Malaysia.
+The beverage is a popular drink among the Kadazan-Dusun, Ibans, and Dayaks during the Gawai and Kaamatan festivals, weddings, hosting of guests, and other special occasions.
+The Batak people of North Sumatra also consume palm wine, with palm sap mixed with raru bark to make Tuak.
 The brew is served at stalls along with snacks.
 The same word is used for other drinks in Indonesia, for example, those made using fermented rice.

+Myanmar

+Palm wine, called htan yay (ထန်းရည်) in Burmese, made from the fermented sap of the toddy palm, is traditionally consumed in rural parts of Upper Myanmar.
+Toddy palm wine is traditionally produced in the country's Dry Zone.

+Singapore

+Palm toddy was historically a popular working-class drink, particularly for the Indian community, since it was cheaper than beer.
+Sales were restricted to drinking on premises at government-run toddy shops, the last of which closed in 1979.
+Legal sales resumed in 2022 when a first batch was imported from Malaysia.

 Mexico

 Mexican tuba made from coconut sap is common in western Mexico, especially in the states of Colima, Jalisco, Michoacán, and Guerrero.
 Coconuts are not native to the Americas.
 They were introduced to Mexico from the Philippines via the Manila Galleons to Acapulco, along with tuba manufacturing.
 Mexican tuba is made in the same way as Filipino tubâ.
 The traditional sap collectors are known as tuberos (which also means "plumber" in both Mexico and the Philippines).
-It became so popular that in 1619, Captain Sebastian de Piñeda wrote to King Philip III of Spain complaining of the Filipino "Indio" settlers in Nueva España who were causing significant loss of profits to Iberian alcohol exporters due to tuba.
+It became so popular that in 1619, Captain Sebastian de Piñeda wrote to King Philip III of Spain complaining about the Filipino "Indio" settlers in Nueva España who were causing significant loss of profits to Iberian alcohol exporters due to tuba.

 Mexican tuba is also commonly sold as tuba fresca, a non-alcoholic version made from fresh coconut sap.
 It is traditionally sold by street vendors in large bottle gourds mixed with coconut milk, ice, and sugar.
 It is usually topped with peanuts and diced fruit.